Last Updated on 10/18/20 by quiltripping

 The second level rooms also open onto an outdoor space that is particularly conducive to relaxation and night time star gazing.

 I chose to stay at the XVA Art hotel because it looked unique and interesting, and it didn’t disappoint.
-It was also a good location from which to explore old Dubai sights such as the Dubai Museum, and the Gold and Spice Souqs (read my post about visiting old Dubai here ).
-Staying at the XVA Art hotel also allowed me to easily explore the Al Fahidi heritage district early in the morning before the area got busy with tourist.
+I also found that this was the best place to stay in Dubai from which to explore old Dubai sights such as the Dubai Museum, and the Gold and Spice Souqs (read my post about visiting old Dubai here ).
+Staying at the XVA Art hotel also allowed me to easily explore the Al Fahidi heritage district early in the morning before the area got very busy with tourists.

 Thanks for visiting.